EWTN

-The Eternal Word Television Network (EWTN) is an American basic cable television network which presents around-the-clock Catholic programming.
-It is the largest Catholic television network in America, and is purported to be "the world's largest religious media network", (and according to the network itself) reaching 425 million people in 160 countries, with 11 networks.
+The Eternal Word Television Network (EWTN) is an American basic cable television network which presents around-the-clock and commercial-free Catholic programming.
+It is the largest Catholic television network in the United States, and is purported to be "the world's largest religious media network", (and according to the network itself) reaching 425 million people in 160 countries, with 11 networks.